 Stress affects all of us in our lives — for some of us, we face ongoing stress for years!
 Stress is a major contributor to chronic disease and inflammation.
 Reducing stress not only improves our mental health but also improves our physical health.
 One of the most effective ways to cope with stress is to use amino acids for stress, relaxation, and anxiety management.

-1. GABAPhoto by Stuartpilbrow
+Photo by Stuartpilbrow

 Gamma-Aminobutyric acid, usually called GABA, is an amino acid that acts as an inhibitory neurotransmitter in the nervous system.
 Inhibitory is the opposite of “excitatory”- while some substances, such as glutamate, excite the nervous system, causing more signals to fire, GABA prevents neurons from firing.
-Some people find that taking GABA leaves them calmer and less stressed.
+Some people find taking GABA leaves them calmer and less stressed.

-Although GABA is a calming substance in the brain, most forms of GABA taken as a a supplement do not cross the blood-brain barrier, so they do not have the same effect that your body’s own naturally-produced GABA will have.
+Although GABA is a calming substance in the brain, most forms of GABA taken as a supplement do not cross the blood-brain barrier, so they do not have the same effect that your body’s own naturally produced GABA will have.
 However, phenyl-GABA is a form of GABA that has an attached phenyl group and can better penetrate the blood-brain barrier.

-L-Tryptophan is a precursor to serotonin, one of the neurotransmitters that contributes to happiness and well-being.
-Tryptophan is an essential amino acid, meaning the body cannot synthesize it; it must be obtained from an external source, like food.
+L-Tryptophan is a precursor to serotonin, one neurotransmitter that contributes to happiness and well-being.
+Tryptophan is an essential amino acid, meaning the body cannot synthesize it; We must get it from an external source, like food.
 Taking tryptophan as a supplement will give the body a concentrated amount that can be converted into serotonin, instead of being used for something else, like repairing damaged tissue in the body, or one of the many other functions of amino acids throughout the body.